hafsahsiddiqui/sql-projects/A24 Films/README.md

 LIMIT 10;
 ```

-Answer: This query retrieves the longest films based on their running time and their profitability
+Description: This query retrieves the longest films based on their running time and their profitability

 d.
 Film Count by Genre and Setting
 ```